Karaka-Management/Organization-Guide/Strategy/Business Plan.md

 # Organization

-The Orange Management organization is located Germany and founded in November 2015 by Dennis Eichhorn for developing the Orange Management application and sub-components which incorporates functions such as CRM, SRM, CMS, Shop and many more.
+The Orange Management organization is located in Germany and founded in November 2015 by Dennis Eichhorn for developing the Orange Management application and sub-components which incorporates solutions such as CRM, SRM, CMS, ERP, Shop and many more.

-The main goal of the organization is to create solutions for companies and organizations of all sizes which allow them to seamless manage their operations from one application and interconnect them.
+The main goal of the organization is to create solutions for companies and organizations of all sizes which allow them to seamless manage their operations from one application.

 ## SWOT

 ### Strengths

-#### Customer
+#### From Customer PoV

 * Everything in one application.
 Organizations and businesses no longer have to use multiple services from different providers and potentially integrate them into their existing applications
 * Cheap for the customer compared to many other solutions
-* Easy to use with modern visuals and layouts.
+* Easy to use with modern visuals and layouts
 * Good performance
 * Modular.
 The customer can decide which modules he needs
 * Solves real problems.
-Features are drafted and tested by business specialists in the respective fields.
+Features are drafted and tested by business specialists in the respective fields
 * Optimized for mobile and desktop
 * Flexible setup (local or remote)
 * Regular updates.
 Either manually or automatically
-* Large amount of modules
+* Large amount of modules and functionality

-#### Technical
+#### Technical PoV

 * Modular structure is designed in a very scalable way
 * Multiple database support (mssql, mysql, postgresql)
 * Multiple cache support (file, memcache, redis)
+* Easily scalable

 ### Weaknesses

-#### Customer
+#### From Customer PoV

 * Installation for non-tech people is "difficult" (not the actual app installation but the WAMP or LAMP installation)

-#### Technical
+#### Technical PoV

 * Request based code execution.
 Database and cache connection is request based and not persistent etc.
 * Concurrency is difficult to solve due to the request based code execution